The Added Value of a Chelsea Education

 Building this community, he stressed, will require that all members respect God and one another.
 Also necessary, Mr. Brand stressed, is that we all cultivate and embrace a spirit of adventure.
 The opportunity to do so may be found on the soccer field or in the school hike up Old Rag.
 It may also be found in cracking open the first page of The Iliad, taking on a sheet of unfamiliar math problems, giving up a study period to pray the rosary, or reaching out to a new student.
 In seizing these opportunities, a student builds up not only him or herself, but a community of risk-takers and adventurers.

 G.K.
-Chesterton writes in his book The Unfinished Temple, “The Christian ideal has not been tried and found wanting.
+Chesterton writes in his book What’s Wrong With the World, “The Christian ideal has not been tried and found wanting.
 It has been found difficult; and left untried.”
 Much like Mr. Brand’s message, this notion does not resonate because it is new .
 It has been “handed over” for decades and examined by the virtuous.
 It resonates because it is true and because its challenge, like the first step of an adventure, remains new as every day is new.
 The message itself carries with it a call to constant practice, renewal of the heart, and conversion to an idea, not of this age…or any age.
 And it demands taking risks, being open to adventures, and very hard work.

 What then, does an educational institution look like that helps our children strive for that ideal?
 At Chelsea, we encourage students to take risks even if it could result in failure.
 We ask them to be open to adventure, and we try to bring that spirit of adventure into our classrooms and school life.
 We ask them to work hard, and we celebrate that hard work and the progress and self-confidence that stem from it.